doghappy/jax/README.md

 ```

 > Jax supports the conversion of **multiple JSON files to an xlsx file**. with each JSON file as a column, using `master.json`'s data structure as the standard.

+`DogHappy.Jax.ConsoleApp` is an example app that converts i18n JSON to xlsx for editing.
+After editing, it can be converted back to JSON file. (.NET Core 3.0)